List of DC Comics characters: Q: Johnny Chambers

 Johnny Quick is a Golden Age DC Comics character with the power of superhuman speed.
 The character first appeared in More Fun Comics #71 (September 1941).
 After his More Fun run ended in issue #107 (January–February 1946), he was moved to Adventure Comics with issue #103 (April 1946).
 He remained as a regular feature in Adventure until issue #207 (December 1954).

 Johnny Chambers is a newsreel photographer for Sees-All/Tells-All News.
 He invokes his power by reciting a mathematical formula ("3X2(9YZ)4A") taught to him by his childhood guardian, Professor Gill, who had in turn derived it from inscriptions found in a Pharaoh's tomb.

 During World War II, Johnny joins the All-Star Squadron.
 Johnny meets Liberty Belle, Plastic Man, Doctor Mid-Nite, Hawkman, Robotman, and Atom, and they are all tasked with preventing Japan from attacking the mainland United States following the attack on Pearl Harbor.
 During the war, Johnny meets other speedsters, the Flash and Quicksilver (Max Mercury).
 Quicksilver becomes a mentor for Johnny, though Johnny does not always take his advice easily.
 In the 1950s, Johnny retires.

 Thanks to his abilities, Johnny's age is slowed, keeping him young and vigorous despite his true age.
 After the Justice Society of America returns following a long absence, Johnny assists them occasionally.
 Together with the Justice Society, Johnny faces the villain Extant during the event Zero Hour: Crisis in Time!.
 Like the other heroes present, Johnny is aged considerably by the villain.
 Despite his age, Johnny refuses to retire.
 His daughter Jesse Quick, who inherited his superhuman speed, becomes a superhero as well.
 Johnny also becomes a mentor to the time-displaced Bart Allen.

 Some time afterwards, Johnny meets with Iris West, who warns him that trouble is forthcoming for users of the Speed Force.
 Johnny refuses to believe his power is not his own until he loses his powers to Savitar and is grudgingly forced to accept the Speed Force's existence.
 In the final battle with Savitar, Johnny sacrifices himself to save his daughter's life and runs into the Speed Force, merging with it.

-In the Blackest Night storyline, Johnny Quick is reanimated as a member of the Black Lantern Corps.
-Mister Terrific creates a one-time use machine which destroys all the Black Lanterns in New York City, Johnny included.

-In Dark Nights: Death Metal, Johnny Quick is shown among the heroes entombed at Valhalla Cemetery.
-Batman later resurrects him using a Black Lantern ring.